⭐ Serving Fort Smith & Sebastian County · 2026

 Tirzepatide Near Me in Fort Smith, AR: Top Clinics & Online Options (2026)

 Fort Smith is part of Arkansas, which ranks #5 in the U.S. for adult obesity (37.4%).
-Compare 3 local clinics with online telehealth from $158/month.
-Ships to 72901 in 2 days.
+Compare 3 local clinics with DirectMeds online: from $197/month, medication + telemedicine visit included, no insurance needed, HSA accepted.

 Fort Smith, Arkansas tirzepatide weight loss directory